-Although the uncertain economic outlook restricted M&A activity, we advised on a range of acquisition finance transactions.
-As was the case in 2022, much ongoing follow-on private equity financing was funded through fund finance facilities rather than traditional leverage at portfolio company level.
+Although the uncertain economic outlook restricted M&A activity, we advised on a range of acquisition finance transactions in 2024.
+A notable portion of the activity in the leveraged finance market was driven by refinancing transactions as sponsors capitalised on lower interest rates to re-price their facilities and lower borrowing costs.
+As was the case in 2023, the volume of new money leveraged finance facilities remained subdued in 2024 with much of the ongoing follow-on private equity financing being funded through fund finance facilities rather than traditional leverage at portfolio company level.